hydroshare/hydroshare/docs/DesignDocs/metadig-fair-suite-comparison.md

 ### Suggested implementation order

-1. **Add creator and publisher identifiers first.** These are the easiest to wire because HydroShare already stores creator and publisher records, and the gain for FAIR validation is immediate.
+1. **Add creator identifiers first.** These are the easiest to wire because HydroShare already stores creator records, and the gain for FAIR validation is immediate.
+Publisher name and URL are already emitted; a dedicated publisher identifier (e.g. ROR) is the remaining gap.
 2. **Add contact metadata next.** `distributionContact` should become a `contactPoint` emitted from the explicit contact source or first creator profile.
 3. **Expose methods and provenance as structured landing-page fields.** HydroShare already has relations, publication state, and resource history that can be assembled into a provenance object.
 4. **Add entity-level identifiers, names, formats, and checksums.** This requires iterating over the resource’s files or aggregations, but it is still a focused metadata serialization task.